 Many around DIS saw Kim’s performance live or through national television among 3 to 4 million other viewers in Korea.
 Senior Aaron Shin, Lions baseball fan, said, “Initially, I was watching the opening of the Korean Series on TV, but then I was listening to the commentary, I noticed that the girl on the opening show said she was from Daegu International School.
 It was interesting because I never expected a kid from our school to be there.”

-Aileen’s simple yet heartfelt gesture captured the hearts of fans and even her baseball hero and sparked moments that transcended age and sport.
-With family support and unexpected encounters, Aileen’s story showcases the joyful surprises that passion for sports can bring, creating memories not just for herself, but for all who witnessed her courage and love for the game.
+Aileen’s simple yet heartfelt gesture captured the hearts of fans and even her baseball hero and sparked moments that transcended age.
+With support and unexpected encounters, Aileen’s story showcases the joyful surprises that passion for sports can bring, creating memories not just for herself, but for all who witnessed her love for the game.

 Sola • Nov 18, 2024 at 11:19 am